dolovnyak/http1.1-boost-asio-server/README.md

   * return `default: none` - "http_error_code" or "http_redirect_code url". if url start with "/" it's local path and we need to construct correct url.
 In other case we consider that url is correct global url.
 Behave according to [intersected location fields rules](#intersected-location-fields-rules)

 ## Default server rules:
 If several servers listen on the same port, then the first one in the config will be default.
+That means two things:
+ 1. If host header match with no one server - default server will be used.
-That means, that until the host header is processed (that is, until the entire request is read), the default server will be used and this will affect error pages.
-For example: we have default server A with error_page 404 /tmp/A/404.html and server B with error_page 404 /tmp/B/404.html.
-And in case if request invalid, like incorect header syntex or incorrect http version despite the fact that we requested the server B, we will get error_page from server A.
+ 2. Until the host header is processed (that is, until the entire request is read), the default server will be used and this will affect error pages.
+If we have default server A with error_page 404 /A/404.html and server B with error_page 404 /B/404.html - in case if request invalid, like incorect header syntex we will recieve error_page /A/404.html.

 ## Locations match rules:
 TODO